About

 By the Numbers

 Four: I am married to a strong (and good-looking) woman, and together we have four above-average children.
+We even have the test scores to prove it.

 One hundred and eleven: The number of posts I made to my “blog” at Education Week from 2014 until I retired it in 2017.
 Writing for page-clicks is harder than it looks, especially if you want to write stuff worth reading, but it was all worth it.